-Once you “Turn On” the Citi Smart wallet, the currency used will be automatically matched to the currency required for the transaction.
-So you can pay like a local and avoid foreign exchange fees using your Citi Global Currency Account.
-If you do not have sufficient funds in the currency account, we will try to debit the funds from the account which your debit card is linked to.
+If you do not have sufficient funds in your currency account, we will try to debit the funds from the account which your debit card is linked to.

 How Citi Smart Wallet works

-To Turn On Citi Smart Wallet, simply follow these steps:
+To turn Citi Smart Wallet on or off, simply follow these steps:

 If you would like to change your default account, follow the steps below:

 If you’re new to Citi, or you don’t have a Debit Card, we’ll automatically issue one to you and link it to the Australian Dollar currency account so that it’s ready for use.